• Skip to main content

 Overview

 The first World series tournament was held in September 1975 in St. Paul Minnesota.
-The final score of the championship game of that first World Series was the St. Paul Gorilla’s 39 – Phoenix Outlaws 27.
+The final score of the championship game of that first World Series was the St. Paul Gorillas 39 – Phoenix Outlaws 27.

-The National Beep Baseball Association (NBBA) organization was initially established in january 1976 In Chicago. the first President of the NBBA was Bill Gibney from Phoenix Arizona.
+The National Beep Baseball Association (NBBA) organization was initially established in January 1976 In Chicago.
+The first President of the NBBA was Bill Gibney from Phoenix Arizona.

 Champions of the League